thereseanders/LaTeXWorkshop/presentation/readme.md

-This folder contains the files for the presentation.
+This folder contains the .tex file for the presentation.
+Due to potential copy right issues, some files are omitted as compared to the full set of slides.